-The National Automobile Union (NAS) has proposed allowing people to obtain driver's licenses without mandatory training at a driving school, according to the organization's president, Anton Shaparine.
+The National Automobile Union (NAS) has proposed to allow obtaining a driver's license without mandatory training at a driving school.
+This was announced by the president of the organization, Anton Shaparov.
 A letter with the proposal was sent to Prime Minister Mikhail Mishustin.

-Shaparin expressed confidence that driver training "in normal form" is currently absent.
-According to him, only about 40% of driving school students pass the theoretical exam on the first try.
+Shaparin expressed confidence that at the moment driver training "in normal form" is absent.
+According to him, only about 40% of driving school students pass the theoretical exam the first time.

 Accordingly, we can conclude that the driver training system in its normal form is simply absent.
-It is simply a system for collecting money and providing cars for exams, because the traffic police themselves do not have cars.
+This is just a system for collecting money and providing cars for exams, because the traffic police themselves do not have cars.

-He also noted that allowing self-study could "destroy" the monopoly of driving schools on driver training.
+He also noted that allowing self-preparation could "destroy" the monopoly of driving schools on driver training.
 This will force them to work more efficiently.

 The rules for issuing driver's licenses were changed in 2014.
-Then a decree was signed prohibiting self-study when taking the driver's license exam.
-Currently, only drivers who have been trained in driving schools can take the driving test.
+Then a decree was signed prohibiting self-preparation when taking the driver's license exam.
+Currently, only those drivers who have been trained in driving schools can take the driver's license exams.

 - Sharp increase in prices in driving schools in the fall: the cost of training may increase by 50%